robphilipp/result/README.md

 ## why?

-When you write a function returns the result of an operation that can either succeed or fail, you must decide how to deal with the error condition.
+When you write that a function returns the result of an operation that can either succeed or fail, you must decide how to deal with the error condition.
 You have several options.

 1. The function can throw